JurajKubelka/Research-ICSE-2018/icse2018/README.md

 The study includes analysis of:
 - an exploratory study analysis based on analysis of 17 recorded programming sessions of practitioners using [Pharo](http://pharo.org),
-- a complementary survey, and
+- a complementary on-line survey, and
-- a subsequent analysis of 16 programming sessions in additional languages
+- a subsequent analysis of 16 on-line programming sessions in additional languages

 ## Exploratory Study